 Horton then realized he couldn’t be alone in feeling isolated.
 His sophomore year, he and a friend went to Academic Services to see if they could start a club to support African American students at Adrian College.

 That was back in 2015.
-Now, Brothers in Action still aims to retain students, but is open to anyone at AC who need an outlet to express themselves.
-Horton attests because of the support members receive, students that participate in Brothers in Action are compelled to succeed in the classroom, and see a 30 percent GPA increase after only one semester.
+Now, Brothers in Action still aims to retain students, but is open to anyone at AC who needs an outlet to express themselves.
+Horton attests because of the support members receive, students that are involved in Brothers in Action are compelled to succeed in the classroom and see a 30 percent GPA increase after only one semester of participation.

 “We are successful because we talk about our problems amongst each other.
-We believe students respond best to other students, and students hold students accountable.”
-Horton said, explaining the organization.
-“I believe that it is very important for schools to focus on the retention rates of African American students.
+We believe students respond best to other students and students hold students accountable,” Horton said, explaining the organization.
+“I believe it is very important for schools to focus on the retention rates of African American students.
 This is a program where we have been invited to different conferences because other colleges believe they have the same need.”

 Horton also attributes the success of his leadership and Brothers in Action to the relationships built with staff and faculty at Adrian College.